India–Tunisia relations

-India–Tunisia relations refers to the international relations that exist between India and Tunisia.
+India–Tunisia relations refers to the bilateral relations between India and Tunisia.
+India has an embassy in Tunis.
+Tunisia has an embassy in New Delhi.
+Both countries are members of the Non-Aligned Movement.

 History

 Diplomatic relations between India and Tunisia were established in 1958.
-Historically, Tunisian leaders have praised India's democracy and have openly acknowledged India's support for Tunisian independence.
+Historically, Tunisian leaders have praised India's democracy and have openly acknowledged India's support for Tunisian independence, while supporting India's annexation of Goa as well.
 In 1963, the first resident Indian diplomatic mission in Tunis was established at the level of Chargé d'affaires.
 This was upgraded to an Ambassador-level embassy in 1976.
 Tunisia opened its embassy in New Delhi in 1981.